-Copy prevention is something that is easier said than done.
+Copy prevention is easier said than done.
 To quote Steve Mathews, “Computing is all about copying”.
 It doesn’t matter when or how you enter or view (or hear) information on a computer, it is as a result of being copied.

-There have been some very interesting developments in the CD and DVD industries where they have come up with ways of putting information on those devices that makes it very difficult to copy them successfully.
-But, as with many things, making something difficult to copy successfully and achieving copy prevention are different things.
+As one of the first targets of digital piracy, the CD and DVD industries quickly came up with ways of putting information on those formats that made it very difficult to copy them successfully.
+But making something difficult to copy successfully and achieving copy prevention are two different things.

-To take a practical example, in the CD/DVD industry there was an attempt to prevent people from being able to play information if the hardware they were using did not originate in the same geographic region as the CD/DVD was encoded for.
-This required controls to be built into hardware devices and also into software.
-So those industries were exposed to the willingness of many manufacturers to implement controls that met their copy prevention controls.
+In the CD/DVD industry there was an attempt to stop people from being able to play the discs if the hardware they were using did not originate in the same region that they were encoded for.
+This required controls to be built into hardware devices, but also into software.
+As a result, those industries were exposed to the willingness (or not) of many manufacturers to implement controls that met their copy prevention needs.

-Digital audio tape (DAT) was the first real attempt to introduce very strong controls to prevent copying.
-These were so strong that users could not guarantee to be able to copy their own recordings, never mind recordings from other sources.
-And solely because of the copy prevention system, DAT never became a commercial success in the consumer marketplace, and now lives, if at all, only in commercial studios.
-And the manufacturers lost significant sums of money as a result.
+Digital audio tape (DAT) was the first real attempt to introduce strong controls to prevent copying.
+These were so strong that users were not guaranteed the ability to copy their own recordings, never mind recordings from other sources.
+Solely because of the copy prevention system, DAT never became a commercial success in the consumer marketplace.

-Preventing people from making usable copies of documents is critical to achieving effective document security.
-Copy prevention may be achieved in a number of ways.
-For example:
+In modern document copy prevention systems, the focus is on is preventing people from making usable copies of documents rather than stopping copying entirely.
+Copy prevention may be achieved in a number of ways:

-So copy prevention controls, if they are to be effective and accepted, must not seek to introduce controls that effectively prevent legitimate users from using the rights that they have purchased.
-But one has to be careful to look into what are the commercial and social factors that one must take into account, and understand that these may be different for different specific types of IPR.
+Copy prevention controls, if they are to be effective and accepted, must not seek to introduce restrictions that prevent legitimate users from utilizing the rights that they have purchased.
+One has to be careful to research the commercial and social factors and understand that these may be different for different types of IPR.

-An alternative way of achieving copy prevention is not to prevent it at all, but to make the copy of no value if the user is not licensed to use it.
-This might sound a bit esoteric, but if the person who has purchased something is able to copy it freely, say for backup purposes, and may use any of their copies at any time, but other people are not able to use those copies, then you have achieved unlicensed copy prevention, which might actually be the real objective.
+The easiest way of achieving copy prevention is to not prevent file copying at all.
+Instead, you can make the copy of no value if the user is not licensed.
+This might sound a bit esoteric, but if the person who has purchased something is able to backup freely and use these copies at any time, but other people cannot, then you have achieved unlicensed copy prevention, which might be the true objective.

 Copy Prevention Technology

-Components you should expect a good copy prevention system to consist of.
+Components you should expect a good PDF copy prevention system to consist of include: